When I open my eyes, Robby is sitting opposite me in the window.

 But it’s too late, as lights start going on in the rectory, where the priests live.
 We’re frozen at the edge of the roof.

 “Move,” Robby yells.
 “The only way out is down.”

-I run to the pipe, slid over the side, grabbing it with both arms and legs, and began to slid down.
-At first it goes well, but soon I’m going faster and the pipe is cutting my hands, arms, legs and feet.
+I run to the pipe, slip over the side, grabbing it with both arms and legs, and began to slide down.
+At first it goes well, but soon I’m going faster, and the pipe is cutting my hands, arms, legs and feet.
 About ten feet from the bottom, I push-off and fall to the ground.
 I lay there with the wind knocked out of me.
 Robby picks me up, dragging me across the street, where we hide behind a hedge.
 The others don’t fare so well.
-We watch as the priest catches them before they can escape out of the side door.
+We watch as the priest catches them before they can escape out the side door.
 I gasp for air and Robby chokes from laughter at their predicament.
-The head priest, probably Father Joseph, dismisses all the kids except Dave, who he leads away by the ear.
+The head priest, probably Father Joseph, dismisses all the kids except Dave, who he leads away by his ear.
 When the group walks by, we whisper to them.
 Soon everyone is rolling around, behind the hedge, laughing uncontrollably.
 Finally getting my breath, I sit there stoned and bleeding, enjoying the pain and embarrassment.
 I leave them at Robby’s as they go in for a final joint.
 Before going in, Robby pats me on the back for being the only one to follow him down the drain pipe.
 I wonder how I will explain all the cuts at morning workout.
 I also wonder how I’m going to get up for practice.

 When I walk into my room, Scott wakes up, turns on the lamp, and looks at me in shock.

 “Man, you look like you’ve been in a fight.
 How’d you get so cut up?”